F0RB1DD3NScripts/GLaDOS-prompt/README.md

 and you wish for the repository to be removed or for your content to be removed, please reach out at forbiddenwastaken@gmail.com

 This is a open-source GLaDOS prompt project.
+I would be happy to accept any donations, so here is my paypal qr-code https://drive.google.com/file/d/1ojbNNro1NMVpNkRq5kei0w1glWd2VZyF/view?usp=sharing

 Here are the sources where i got the sounds for the project: Floppy disk sound that plays in the background: https://www.youtube.com/watch?v=7Qz9a8kYYkA
 Glados startup & shutdown sounds: https://www.youtube.com/watch?v=6WmSbCme--Y